 - Transliterate the name from Hebrew to English and type in English letters.
 Example: Mordechai.
 We will then write Mordechai in Hebrew on the ketubah where it is called for.
 There is only one proper spelling for many Hebrew names.
 If you have a specific spelling for a name in Hebrew that is different from the commonly accepted spelling please let us know!
 You can write us a note at the bottom of the information form in the space reserved for extra comments or questions or you can call us at 1-800-KETUBOT (1-800-538-8268)

 - If you don’t know the name in Hebrew or if someone does not have a Hebrew name, we can transliterate the English name into Hebrew.
 Write “transliterate” in the box that asks for the Hebrew name.
 Example: If the name is Richard, we will write Richard in Hebrew letters.
 A person reading the Hebrew will read the Hebrew letters as Richard.

-- You can print out the information form and write the Hebrew names in the proper places (clearly and legibly) -or- you can call us at 1-800-KETUBOT (1-800-538-8268) and we will fax or send you an information form that you can fill out in pen and return to us.
+- You can print out the information form and write the Hebrew names in the proper places (clearly and legibly) -or- you can call us at 1-800-KETUBOT (1-800-538-8268) and we will send you an information form that you can fill out in pen and return to us.

 What if I don’t have a Hebrew name?